How can a flow sensor and a flow switch optimize processes, ensure product quality, and save costs?

 With its Flex-Hybrid technology, the FMQ flow meter combines the best of two worlds: data from the sensor can be transmitted in a digital, or analog way, or parallel in both technologies.
 This creates a significant advantage, especially in times of technological change from today’s analog to digital IOT generation: If, for example, you currently still control a system in analog mode, but consider a conversion to IO-Link, you no longer need to make a decision.
 Instead of “either … or”, Anderson-Negele uses the word “and”.
 Simply by connecting a new cable, the sensor can be switched to digital at any time later without even touching the hardware or the settings.
 Installation and commissioning are extremely time- and cost-saving.
 For the signal transmission and the power supply itself, a three-pole standard cable without shielding is sufficient.

-Process reliability in every installation situation: Our sensors are developed for a smooth process in your plant and are suitable even for the most challenging process environments.
+- Process reliability in every installation situation: Our products are developed for a smooth process in your plant and are suitable even for the most challenging process environments.
 For example, the design without dead legs ensures sanitary CIP / SIP cleaning at all times.

-Long-term reliability through robust design: Our sensors can withstand extreme mechanical stress as well as the most challenging environments, e.g., through CIP / SIP resistance or protection class IP 69K.
+- Long-term reliability through robust design: Our devices can withstand extreme mechanical stress as well as the most challenging environments, e.g., through CIP / SIP resistance or protection class IP 69K.